 Stratos IV Recovery Bay

 After the flight of Stratos III, DARE went on to find a new challenge.
 This challenge soon became to become the first student build rocket to reach space.
 PRG was, just like for Stratos III, assigned for the development of the recovery system.
-For this, several new members have been recruited and they will work on the initial concept.
-Updates will follow!
+For this, several new members have been recruited and they have worked on the updated design.
+New features include a pyrotechnic actuation for the drogue deployment device instead of using CO2 and a new Disk-Gap-Band main parachute.
+The first set of flight hardware has been produced and the systems are currently being tested on subsystem level.
+The plans for next year include further small scale testing, integration, and system level testing.

 Parachute Investigation Project (PIP)

 During the development time of Stratos III, the team found that there is a lack of opportunities for testing parachutes.
 The team has the Open Jet Facility (OJF) of Delft University of Technology available for testing.
-However, with a top speed of 30 m/s, the parachutes cannot be test at the desired dynamic pressures.
+However, with a top speed of 30 m/s, the parachutes cannot be tested at the desired dynamic pressures.
 For this the team looked at flight tests, however, there were no launchers available that could do a high dynamic pressure test in a reliable way.
 Therefore, the team started the development of the PIP launcher.
-Based upon the CanSat v7 launcher, the team has spent half a year on the development of the first vehicle, aiming to perform the first test of the vehicle in October 2018.
+Based upon the CanSat v7 launcher, the team has spent half a year on the development of the first vehicle, aiming to perform the first test of the vehicle in March 2019.
+Unfortunately, during the launch campaign, a structural piece of the rocket was damaged and there were insufficient resources to repair it on the spot.
+The first launch of PIP is now scheduled for September 2019.

 Return to Base, Hot Gas Deployment Device (HGDD) and Test Bench

-Besides the larger projects, PRG has several research and development projects that are being done.
+Besides the larger projects, PRG has several research and development projects for future use.
 These include short research for other projects or upgrades to PRG hardware.

 Return to Base (R2B) – In windy conditions payloads under parachutes can drift far away after deployment.
-To mitigate this risk PRG has been working on a steerable parachute that allows the payload to fly to a predefined landing location.
+For the Stratos missions, it can be seen that by boat it takes a significant time to travel to the payload, during which the payload drifts even further.
+To mitigate this risk PRG has been working on a steerable parachute that allows the payload to fly to a predefined landing location or area.

-Hot gas deployment device (HGDD) – During the development of Stratos III, it was seen that about half the mass of the Cold Gas Deployment Device (CGDD) was the feed system.
-Furthermore, the feed system proved to be the part of the PDD most prone to leaks and failures.
+Hot gas deployment device (HGDD) – During the development of Stratos III, it was seen that about half the mass of the Cold Gas Deployment Device (CGDD) was in the feed system.
+Furthermore, from the PDD parts, the feed system was most prone to leaks and failures.
 In order to mitigate both, the team is investigating the usage of pyrotechnics to deploy the parachute.
+This Hot Gas Deployment Device (HGDD) houses a small gas generator in which nitrocellulose is used to create pressure.
+A battleship version out of aluminum has been successfully tested twice.
+During the summer test campaigns will be performed with a composite casing to move towards the Stratos IV flight design.

 Test bench upgrades – To ensure that the wind tunnel tests are done to the standard PRG upholds, it was decided to upgrade the test bench to automatically deploy a parachute and measure the performance of the parachute.
-These upgrades are currently being investigated and will be implemented in later wind tunnel tests.
+First versions of the new system have been used in wind tunnel campaigns in March and May.
+The system is being iterated to optimize the time necessary for one wind tunnel test, so we're able to work as efficiently as possible.

 The PRG team came from the capsule team, which started out as a sub-team of the Stratos II project.
 In this project, the team was responsible for the structural integrity of all the components above the engine as well as for the recovery system.
 The main components that were designed and produced were the glass fibre nosecone shell, the payload section and a dual-spring-deployed parachute system.